Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

 * Each team should get a monitor, keyboard and mouse.
 * Insert the mini SD card in the Raspberry Pi , connect the mouse and keyboard in the USB ports, and the display with provided HDMI-DVI cable.
 Then,  using Y-cable, power it up by plugging in the charger.
 * The operative system starts.
 Then, click on the __terminal__ icon next to the menu to open it.
 * Then you need to run some commands on it as root user to configure the Raspberry Pi (RPi).
 The **root user** has the permission to modify files or default settings as administrator providing the root password.
 The **root user** is **pi** and the default **root password** is **raspberry**.
-First we will make stronger the password as follows:
+First we will make stronger the password, but first we will change some default set ups:

 ``` bash
 $ sudo raspi-config
 ```
-* The *sudo* command presides all the linux commands when executing any other linux command as root user.
+**Note:** To execute any Linux command as root user, the *sudo* command presides the Linux command.

 * The terminal will show a menu which can be navigated with the arrows on your keyboard and accept options with enter.

 <img src="raspi_config.png" alt="screen" style="width: 400px;"/>

 * Then we set up the keyboard to prevent any problem when changing the password, therefore we access the option: __Internationalisation Options --> Change the Keyboard Layout__.
 Then we choose generic 105 key, and then UK.
-* Also we change the timezone in tis menu.
+* Also we have option to change the timezone from this menu.

 <img src="Internationalisation.png" alt="screen" style="width: 400px;">